ReVaNNNNN/Birdboard/README.md

 # Birdboard
-It's application to manage tasks and projects.
-Application is building with TDD.
+Application to manage tasks and projects.
+Builded with TDD.

 ~ Inspired by Laracast.